putuyoga/putuyoga.github.io/_posts/2017-08-15-my-jenius-hackathon-story.md

 | ------------- |:-------------:| -----:|
 |![Imgur](http://i.imgur.com/Mc4Ytok.png)|![Imgur](http://i.imgur.com/H6VJyWp.png)|![Imgur](http://i.imgur.com/LVbcuIh.png)|

-Thanks to my partner _sonny_, who implement the complicated react-navigation and tabs.
+Thanks to my partner _sonny_ da real MVP, who implement the complicated react-navigation tabs and some of core feature.
 I fail to implement it at the beginning lol.

 Well, we published our source code at github.
 If you interested with our spaghetti code, [check this out](https://github.com/putuyoga/jenius-rewards-hackathon).